32blogby Studio Mitsu

 AGENTS.md and Bundled Docs

-Next.js 16 ships documentation inside node_modules/next/dist/docs/.
+Starting with Next.js 16.2, the full Next.js documentation is bundled as plain Markdown files at node_modules/next/dist/docs/.
 The auto-generated AGENTS.md tells AI tools to reference these docs before generating code, ensuring version-accurate guidance regardless of training data age.
+For earlier versions, you can generate them with npx @next/codemod@latest agents-md.

 next-devtools-mcp — Next.js 16's Built-In AI Bridge